soundpress/RulesOfNYC/docs/c07/index.rst

    (iv) irrigation return flows;

-   (v) radioactive materials that are source, special nuclear, or by-product material under the Federal Atomic Energy Act of 1954, as amended, 42 U.S.C. §§ 2011, et. seq.;
+   (v) radioactive materials that are source, special nuclear, or by-product material under the Federal Atomic Energy Act of 1954, as amended, 42 U.S.C. §§ 2011 et seq.;

    (vi) materials subject to in-situ mining techniques which are not removed from the ground as part of the extraction process;